 Impact in Childhood

 Some children, as young as infants, see an impact from ADHD in having mild delays in picking up language skills or motor skills.
 Many kids struggle with gaining independence and sometimes behave younger and more immature than fellow peers.
 Probably the greatest impact is on social skills and development.
 Kids with ADHD are often impulsive, hyperactive, are more emotionally reactive and moody, and due to distractibility and inattention miss the social cues and reactions of their peers.
 These symptoms and behaviors can be very off-putting to peers even at very young ages.
 Many times, kids with ADHD, especially hyperactive symptoms, end up being socially outcasted or rejected.
 This can fuel anxiety, depression, or anger which can increase acting out behavior and can create a negative feedback loop of increasing ostracization.
 It is not uncommon for them to develop the oppositional defiant disorder (ODD) or conduct disorder later on in adolescence.
-Academically, kids with ADHD usually struggle and suffer.
-Distractibility and trouble sustaining at read more
+Academically, kids with read more

 Why was a Clearinghouse Created?